-Does order fulfilment include shipping?
+Does order fulfillment include shipping?

-How do shipping zones affect flat-rate shipping?
+How do shipping zones affect flat rate shipping?

 Additional costs kick in for packages shipped outside of one shipping zone.
 The further the shipping zones is away from your location, the higher the shipping cost will be.
 Shipments within the same zone will always be the same price, whereas other zones will have different flat rates depending on where you’re shipping from.